Automate test on the web with Ruby and Capybara

 First open a new rails application and create tasklist using scaffolding generator.

-$ rails new capybaratest & cd capybaratest $ rails g scaffold tasklist name:string $ rake db:migrate
+Now we will install rspec –$ rails new capybaratest & cd capybaratest $ rails g scaffold tasklist name:string $ rake db:migrate

 put gem ‘rspec-rails’, ‘~> 3.0′ on the gemfile.